Far Eastern Air Transport Flight 103

-Far Eastern Air Transport Flight 103 was a flight from Taiwan Taipei Songshan Airport to Kaohsiung International Airport that crashed on 22 August 1981, killing all 110 people on board.
-The Boeing 737-222 aircraft disintegrated in midair and crashed in the township of Sanyi, Miaoli.
+Far Eastern Air Transport Flight 103 was a scheduled flight from Taiwan Taipei Songshan Airport to Kaohsiung International Airport that crashed on 22 August 1981, killing all 110 people on board.
+The Boeing 737-200 aircraft disintegrated in midair and crashed in the township of Sanyi, Miaoli.
 It is also called the Sanyi Air Disaster.
 The crash is the third-deadliest aviation accident on the Taiwanese soil, behind China Airlines Flight 676 and China Airlines Flight 611.